 Can I do a work placement in Europe?

 Yes, but you would need to find the placement yourself.
 You could get Erasmus funding for a work placement abroad during the vacation, or (depending on the timetable) you may be able to do it instead of a work experience module/independent study on your degree course, if one is validated for your course.
 You need to check with your course leader whether this would be possible.
 In addition, you and your course leader need to discuss the practical implications of assessing your progress while you are away, as it would be difficult for tutors to visit you on site.
-Information about the grant is available from Paula Jones (see Contacts below).
+Information about the grant is available from Maria Fernandes (see Contacts below).

 What is the difference between nomination and application?

 When we nominate you to the overseas institution, we are telling them that we think you are a suitable candidate to undertake an exchange.
-Institutions will not accept direct applications for exchange studies without having received a nomination.
+Institutions will not accept direct applications for exchange studies without having received a nomination from us.
 They will note your details and send you instructions on how to apply.
 You will need to fulfil any entrance requirements they have, for example they may require you to send a portfolio.
 It is the host institution’s decision whether they offer you a place.

 How can I find out more about the course at the partner university?